libbitcoin/libbitcoin-explorer/README.md

 ### Extensibility Model

-With over 70 commands (85 including obsoleted stubs) and growing, BX requires an extensibility model that eliminates redundant code across commands.
+With approximately 75 commands and growing, BX requires an extensibility model that eliminates redundant code across commands.
 Ad-hoc evolution without such a model led to significant maintenance difficulty and increasing fragility.
 In keeping with the single file requirement the extensions had to be incorporated at compile time.

 As such code generation is now used to produce headers, AutoMake files, MSVC project files, component tests, and shared source code from a single [XML metadata document](https://github.com/libbitcoin/libbitcoin_explorer/blob/master/model/generate.xml).
 The [open source tool GSL](https://github.com/imatix/gsl) is used to push command metadata through a [GSL template](https://github.com/libbitcoin/libbitcoin_explorer/blob/master/model/generate.gsl), producing the necessary artefacts.
 To implement a new command required creating an XML element, running the code generator, and overriding a single invoke method.
 A stub for unit/component test execution is automatically defined as well.